Hybrid Quantum-Classical Algorithm For Robust Optimization via Stochastic-Gradient Online Learning: Preliminaries

 \subsection{The computational model and oracles}

-We use the quantum circuit model~\cite{nielsen2002quantum} whereby an application of a quantum gate is equivalent to performing an elementary operation.
+We use the quantum circuit model~\citep{nielsen2010quantum} whereby an application of a quantum gate is equivalent to performing an elementary operation.
 In both classical and quantum settings, we assume an arithmetic model that ignores errors from fixed-point representation and each elementary operation takes constant time.
 The query complexity of a classical/quantum algorithm with some input length is the maximum number of queries the algorithm makes on any input.
 The time complexity of a classical/quantum computation is in terms of the number of basic gates performed.
 Given states $\ket{x_1}, \dots, \ket{x_n}$, where $x_i\in[0, 1]$ for $i\in[n]$, we assume that we can do, in $O(1)$ time, a controlled-rotation on a superposition of $\ket{x_1}, \dots, \ket{x_n}$:

-We assume access, both classical and quantum, to a noise memory that stores and allows updates on the noise parameters $u_1,\dots,u_m\in\mathcal{U}$. \begin{defn}[Noise memory] Let $u_1,\dots,u_m\in\mathcal{U}\subseteq\mathbb{R}^d$ be a sequence of $m$ vectors that is stored in a classical memory of size $O(md)$.
+We assume access, both classical and quantum, to a \emph{noise memory} that stores and allows updates on vectors (which shall commonly be the noise vectors $u_1,\dots,u_m\in\mathcal{U}$). \begin{definition}[Noise memory] Let $u_1,\dots,u_m\in\mathbb{R}^d$ be a sequence of $m$ vectors that is stored in a classical memory of size $O(md)$.
 We say that we have access to the noise memory if we can query and update a single entry of any vector in $O(1)$ time.
-In the quantum setting, we say that we have quantum access to the noise memory if queries can be made in superposition in $O(1)$ time, i.e.,
+In the quantum setting, we say that we have quantum access to the noise memory if there exists a unitary operator $U$ such that queries can be made in superposition in $O(1)$ time, i.e.,

 and updates take $O(1)$ time, as in the classical memory.
-The third register is assumed to contain sufficiently many qubits to allow accurate computation of all subsequent computations. \end{defn}
+The third register is assumed to contain sufficiently many qubits to allow accurate computation of all subsequent computations. \end{definition}

+Our abstract model of noise memory model can be broken down into more standard models, e.g., the classical noise memory can be identified as a random-access memory (RAM), whose entries can be queried in constant time.
+The quantum noise memory, on the other hand, can be more commonly described as a quantum-readable classical-writable classical memory (QRAM)~\citep{giovannetti2008architectures,giovannetti2008quantum,allcock2023constant}, which is accessed in superposition by the quantum computer.
+Even though the $O(1)$ access time might be too strong of an assumption compared to traditional RAM or QRAM models wherein a query requires $O(\poly\log{md})$ time, such an overhead would only be polylogarithmic and so we opt to omit it for the sake of clarity.
+We mention that most QRAM circuits have T-gate count of $O(md)$ and T-gate depth of $O(\log{md})$~\citep{giovannetti2008architectures,giovannetti2008quantum,Arunachalam2015robustness,babbush2018encoding}, with new proposals achieving a T-gate count of $O(\sqrt{md})$ and a T-gate depth of $O(\log\log(md))$~\cite{Mukhopadhyay2025quantum}.